bertdeterd/scc-connector/README.md

 Before your own api routes insert the middleware **route.use(sccConnector.setup)** This ensures that:
-- a oauth request is made to the connectivity service
+- an oauth request is made to the connectivity service
 - an access token is being returned
 - global defaults are being set for axios

 > In your app you MUST set the env variable  **SAP_SCC_VIRTUAL_HOSTS: '["<your-scc-virtual-host:port>"]'**
-> in the manifest.yml file
+> in the manifest.yml file.
 > Only the first virtual host will be recognized

 ### Example